 - On July 7, the House Appropriations Subcommittee on Labor, Health and Human Services, Education, and Related Agencies (LHHS), the committee with jurisdiction over the TPP Program passed its LHHS spending bill out of subcommittee on a party line vote.
 The bill includes $101 million in funding for the TPP Program, as well as language to protect the integrity of the program.
 For more information, see our statement here.

 - On February 10, the President's FY 2021 budget was released.
 It proposed eliminating the TPP Program, among other things.
 You can read our full statement on the President's budget proposal here.

 Funding Opportunity Announcements

-On February 12, 2020, HHS released three new funding opportunity announcements (FOAs) for the TPP Program.
+In early June 2020, HHS released three new funding opportunity announcements (FOAs) related to teen pregnancy prevention.

 We are not in a position to answer questions about the FOAs.
-Instead, we encourage you to listen to the upcoming technical assistance webinars that are linked to above.
-For more information, visit the OPA funding announcements webpage.
-We also recommend you subscribe (click the subscribe button in the upper right hand corner) to the announcement(s) in Grants.gov to receive amendments, Q&A documents, and other updates to this FOAs.
+Instead, we encourage you to listen to the upcoming technical assistance webinars, when available, that are linked to above.
+We also recommend you subscribe (click the subscribe button in the upper right hand corner) to the announcement(s) in Grants.gov to receive amendments, Q&A documents, and other updates to these FOAs.